-I. Tumor specific TP53 variant analysis (81352) in bone marrow or peripheral blood is considered medically necessary when:

-A. The member/enrollee has a diagnosis of:

-- 1. Acute myeloid leukemia (AML), OR

-- 2. Chronic lymphocytic leukemia (CLL), OR

-- 3. Small lymphocytic leukemia (SLL), OR

-- B. The member/enrollee is undergoing diagnostic workup for mantle cell lymphoma (MCL).
+- I. Tumor specific TP53 variant analysis (81352) in bone marrow or peripheral blood is considered medically necessary when: - A. The member/enrollee has a diagnosis of acute myeloid leukemia (AML), OR - B. The member/enrollee has a diagnosis of chronic lymphocytic leukemia (CLL), OR - C. The member/enrollee has a diagnosis of small lymphocytic leukemia (SLL), OR - D. The member/enrollee is undergoing diagnostic workup for mantle cell lymphoma (MCL).